Pasting the Primary X Selection into Firefox

 It works, but it's a lot more steps, and entails several switches between keyboard and mouse.
 Frustrating!

 It would be a little less frustrating if I had a key binding in Firefox that said "Paste the current X primary selection."
-A web search shows that quite a few other people have been bothered by this problem -- for instance, here and here -- but without any solutions.
-Apparently in a lot of apps, Ctrl-Insert inserts the Primary X selection -- but in Firefox and a few others, it inserts the Clipboard instead, just like Ctrl-C.
+A web search shows that quite a few other people have been bothered by this problem -- for instance, discussions here and here, and plenty of bugs, like 228011, 1070518, and 1461168 -- but without any solutions, even though one of those bugs has a patch attached.
+Apparently in most apps, Ctrl-Insert inserts the Primary X selection -- but in Firefox and a few others, it inserts the Clipboard instead, just like Ctrl-C.

 I could write my own fix, by unzipping Firefox's omni.ja file and editing various .xul and .js files inside it.
+(Update a decade later: probably not any more, as Mozilla has steadily reduced the number of things you can change in omni.ja and moved them into C++ code.)
 But if I were doing that, I could just as easily revert Firefox's original behavior of going to the link.
 Neither of these is difficult; the problem is that every time I Firefox updates (which is about twice a week these days), things break until I manually go in and unzip the jar and make my changes again.
 I used to do that, but I got tired of needing to do it so often.
 And I tried to do it via a Firefox extension, until Mozilla changed the Firefox extension API so that extensions couldn't modify key bindings any more.

 Since Firefox changes so often, it's nicer to have a solution that's entirely outside of Firefox.
 And a comment in one of those discussion threads gave me an idea: make a key binding in my window manager that uses xset to copy the primary selection to the clipboard, then use my crikey program to insert a fake Ctrl-V that Firefox will see.